 Deer proof is a designation that I usually find laughable.
 I suspect that given the chance, deer would dine on blue tarps and roof shingles.
 If these beasts had thumbs, my refrigerator door would have a lock on it.
 But there is one plant, one flower in the field that is unequivocally ignored by this antlered entourage: the daffodil.

-The Daffodil is a spring-blooming bulb that’s planted in the fall.
+Daffodils are a spring-blooming bulb that’s planted in the fall.
 Ice Follies is the variety shown above, and a happy harbinger of the longer days and short-sleeve weather to come.

 What’s great about daffodils: